sqdflts/coldcaller-ntapartment/README.md

 # coldcaller-ntapartment
-super simple and crudely written bypass for usermode winapi hooks originally made for roblox's hyperion
+**This repo is like only half written so there's a lot of unused crap** super simple and crudely written bypass for usermode winapi hooks originally made for roblox's hyperion
 # how it works